Skip to main content

 Frequently Asked Questions

 Yu-Gi-Oh!
-EARLY DAYS COLLECTION is a role playing game.
+EARLY DAYS COLLECTION is a role playing game with anime and violence themes.

 Yu-Gi-Oh!
 EARLY DAYS COLLECTION is available on Nintendo Switch, PC, Steam Deck and Windows.